jianzhichun/vscode-translate/README.md

 ![](https://raw.githubusercontent.com/jianzhichun/vscode-translate/master/img/translate_show.gif)

-#### it will read http.proxy at user-settings to get data by proxy.

-#### and you can set the user-settings to change from language and target language.

-#### as for translation.api only google&baidu provided (default is baidu)
+> as for translation.api only google&baidu provided (default is baidu)

-#### translation.languageDetection = true means do detection before language so that we could translate documents between from language and target language. (default is true)
+> translation.detection = true means do detection before language so that we could translate documents between from language and target language. (default is true)

 ![](https://raw.githubusercontent.com/jianzhichun/vscode-translate/master/img/config.png)

-### And you can press CTRL+SHIFT+R to replace selected-text to result after translation.
+> And you can press CTRL+SHIFT+R to replace selected-text to result after translation.

 ![](https://raw.githubusercontent.com/jianzhichun/vscode-translate/master/img/replace_show.gif)